njleonzhang/vue-data-tables/docs/en-us/actionBar.md

 ```

-# Slot for action bar
+# Slot for tool bar
 `vue-data-table` provide a `tool` slot for embedding the tool bar inside.
-Combined with property `layout`, we can make the action bar show between table and pagination, as in the following example.
+Combined with property `layout`, we can make the tool bar show between table and pagination, as in the following example.

 ```html
 /*vue*/